Silent Retreat

 Without the constant need to speak, explain, or perform, many people notice a softening: physically, emotionally, and mentally.

-You come to notice what’s already here.
+You come to notice what’s always & already here.

 Why A Silent Retreat?

-Dates: September 10-13, 2026
+September 10–13, 2026

 Sleeping Spaces

-Because this is a silent retreat, conversation is not part of the experience, even in shared rooms.
-Many participants find that silence itself creates a surprising sense of privacy and ease.
+Because this is a silent retreat, conversation isn’t part of the experience, even in shared rooms.

-Room selection is first come, first served at the time of registration.
-If you have specific questions or would like help thinking through options, you’re always welcome to reach out during the reservation process.
+If you have questions or want help thinking through options, you’re always welcome to reach out.

 Bathroom Overview